 Cass Scenic Railroad

 The Cass Scenic Railroad takes passengers to the overlook at Bald Knob for an unforgettable fall train ride.
 The trains are the same Shay locomotives used during the early 1900s when the railroad was used primarily for hauling lumber.
-Excursions aboard the Cass Scenic Railroad depart from late September through October, with departure dates every day during these times, excluding Mondays.
-Bald Knob trips are 4.5 hours and round-trip.
+Excursions aboard the Cass Scenic Railroad depart from Cass Depot in mid September through late October, Wednesdays through Sundays.
+Bald Knob trips are 4.5 hours round-trip and lunch is included.

-Fall trips are Tuesday through Sunday, September 21st through October 31st.
-Tickets start at $75 for adults, $55 for children ages 4 through 11, and free for children ages 3 and under.
+Tickets start at $82 for adults, $62 for children ages 4 through 11, and free for children ages 3 and under.

 Call (304) 636-9477 to book your departure for fall.